Ant1pozitive/ai-learns-to-navigate-mazes/README.md

 * --size: Maze size (odd integer).
 * --episodes: Number of training episodes.
 * Observation type: selected in Streamlit — vector, grid, or egocentric (local patch centered on the agent).
 * Other hyperparameters are defined in-code with sensible defaults.
-If you want to expose more knobs, modify Config inside main.py.
+If you want to expose more knobs, modify Config inside main.py or use Advanced settings in web.

 ---